Sheela Sharma: Early life

 Born in Valsad district, Gujarat, she now lives in Mumbai.
 After completing her schooling from St Joseph's Convent School, Valsad, she studied at Siddharth College of Law, Mumbai.

 Personal life

 She is married to Subhash Sharma, a writer and director, who owns a production house in Mumbai.
 He is an FTII graduate.
 Her daughter Madalsa Sharma is also an actress in Indian television.
+Madalsa is married to Mimoh, Mithun Chakraborty's son.